-The reason why EI matters more in Latin American countries is probably because work is more informal and interactions are less formalized.
+The reason why EI matters more in Latin American countries is probably that work is more informal and interactions are less formalized.
 Managers are less removed from their reports, and are expected to be better with people.

 I remember a Brazilian colleague talking to me about our very formal Swiss boss: